NASA-PDS/naif-pds4-bundler/docs/source/21_naif_approach.rst

-       All SPICE bundles -- even those for the missions that have ended -- are accumulating, which means that if/when additional SPICE data becomes available, these data is added to the same archive.
+       All SPICE bundles -- even those for the missions that have ended -- are accumulating, which means that if/when additional SPICE data become available, these data are added to the same archive.
 For on-going missions the data that is being added is usually covering the next period of time; for past missions the data that is being added usually provides a better trajectory